drj11/pypng/README.md

 ## MANIFEST

 - .../ - top-level crud (like this README, and setup.py).
+- .../asset - assets (needed for testing)
 - .../code/ - the Python code.
-- .../html/ - lickable manuals (generated).
 - .../man/ - manuals (in source/plain-text).
 - .../proc/ - documented procedures (release procedure).